 It’s cold and snowy here in Toronto, and I have to admit it’s really pretty but as I sit here working this post, I can’t help but think of warmer months ahead.
 We haven’t had much sun here in the last 2 months and it’s really starting to get to me.
 It’s actually kind of depressing.
 It’s in these darker days that we need to think about giving ourselves a little extra TLC and there is nothing batter than running yourself a soothing, hot bath.

 There are many benefits to soaking in the tub and this healing detox bath soak is going to help your bod in so many ways.

 Taking a bath can help with everything from stress to sore muscles.

 The ingredients I have chosen for this detox bath soak all work together to help ease sore tired muscles, help if you have a little cold and help detox your body.

-Epson salts is high in magnesium and according to the National Academy of Sciences, we are terribly deficient in it and that’s leading to higher rates of heart disease, stroke, stress, fatigue and much more.
+Epson salts are high in magnesium and according to the National Academy of Sciences, we are terribly deficient in it and that’s leading to higher rates of heart disease, stroke, stress, fatigue and much more.
 Yikes right?

 Epson salts contain magnesium and sulfates, both of which are easily absorbed through the skin.
 Sulfates are important to for brain function, joints and detoxing.

 The Epson Salt Industry Council (yep, there is such a thing) lists the following benefits:

 - flush toxins and heavy metals from the cells, easing muscle pain

 - relieves stress